 These unique chairs have become talking point piece of furniture in our dining room.

 All you need is an old chair, some maps, scissors and PVA glue (or Mod Podge glue) and varnish.

 You can use any maps you like, from roadmaps to big maps from an atlas.
-You can buy map gift wrap paper for lots of different cities and countries from Cavallini online (see here).
+You can download lots of free vintage maps here.

 Firstly lightly sand your chair to provide a key.
 If you can easily remove the seat and back do so.

 Once you have decided on what maps you are going to use.
 You cut these to the size of your chair back and seat.

 Using PVA (Mod Podge) glue you stick the maps to the seat and back.